emanzek/my_repo/readme.md

 # my_repo
-This is a repository for course that I'm in currently for Certified Kubernetes Administrator (CKA) and Certified DevOps.
+This is a repository for branch development course that I'm in currently for Certified Kubernetes Administrator (CKA) and Certified DevOps.